afcarvallo/semantic_educational_analysis/README.md

 # Semantic Educational Analysis

-This repository contains the implementation of a semantic analysis system for educational responses, as described in our paper: *"Low-Footprint NLP for Reducing Teacher’s Orchestration Load in Computer-Supported Case-Based Learning Environments"* submitted to the Journal of Universal Computer Science.
+This repository contains the implementation of a semantic analysis system for educational responses, as described in our paper: *"Low-Footprint NLP for Reducing Teacher's Orchestration Load in Computer-Supported Case-Based Learning Environments"* submitted to the Journal of Universal Computer Science.
 The system uses three different models (BETO, Universal Sentence Encoder, and TF-IDF) to analyze and rank educational responses based on their semantic similarity to given questions and case studies.

 ## Features